alekstar/Palindrome/README.txt

-This is a function library of function which defines if vector or string is palindrome.
+This is a function library of functions which defines if vector or string is palindrome.

 Author of code: Aleksandr Tarasenko <inet.tarasenko@gmail.com>
 Repository URL: https://github.com/alekstar/Palindrome